jhelpgg/JHelpAPI2/3D_2/doc/tutorials/03_Materials.md

 The name of the material must be unique for all application.
 The main part of material is called **diffuse**.
-We want red cube, so we use red color of diffuse part:
+We want red cube, so we use red color on diffuse part:

 ````java
         //Use red color
         material.colorDiffuse(Color4f.DARK_RED);
 ````

-> Note: Other colors change light reaction on 3D object.
+> Note: Other parts change light reaction on 3D object.

 Now we have to apply the material to the box: